sayuripamoda382/pestdistribution/README.md

 specific data such as agro-ecological region, dominant soil type, and terrain characteristics, based on GPS coordinates of each sampled location.
 These mapped layers support the spatial analysis of nematode distribution and help in identifying regional risk patterns.

+## Objectives

+• To map the regions of pest distribution and severity of pest in the respective areas.
+• To identify factors that contribute to the spread of the pest.